WGYbuaa/BasicFlowGeneration/README.md

 The code is stored in the folder `code`.
 ## Datasets
 The datasets are stored in the folder `datasets`, include:
-- `datasets/public`: the public datasets.
+- `datasets/public`: the public datasets
-- `datasets/industrial`: the industrial datasets.
+- `datasets/industrial`: the industrial datasets